MaastrichtU-IDS/doap-workshop/README.md

   ] .
 ```

 It was decided that DOAP file would be populated via website.
 Nonetheless, we acknowledge that the descriptors needed are already available from sources such GitHub.
 Some of these data sources provides access to their data via API and will take into consideration to harvest this data via python script.
-Click here to know more about the [descriptors](docs/Descriptors DOAP.md).
+Click here to know more about the [descriptors](docs/DescriptorsDOAP.md).

-### Create a DOAP description for your project

-You can easily generate the DOAP description for your project on this [website](https://maastrichtu-ids.github.io/projects/create-doap).

 ---

 ###  👨‍💻 APPLY YOUR KNOWLEDGE  - Create a DOAP for your project.

-Please let us know which project will you choose for this tasks according with the following scenarios:
+Please let us know which project will you select for this activity.
+As previously mentioned, you can select a IDS project from the iDS-Maastricht or your personal account.
+The following scenarios shall clarify the next steps:

 #### Scenario 1: Select from your personal Github/Gitlab repository

-Click on [Create an issue](https://github.com/MaastrichtU-IDS/projects/issues) and add your project link.
+Please, [create an issue](https://github.com/MaastrichtU-IDS/projects/issues) and add your project link.

 #### Scenario 2: Select from IDS Github repository